Higher and foundation tier

 which ultimately means less forests and more cows.
 This cycle leads to an increase in both methane and carbon dioxide concentrations in

-moving water with low oxygen levels contain bacteria which produce large quantities of methane gas.
+moving water with low oxygen levels, this water contain bacteria which produce large quantities of methane gas.

 patterns becoming more common.